Murkguy/TheMurk/5E Creative Commons/Rules/Equipment.md

 A shield is made from wood or metal and is carried in one hand.
 Wielding a shield increases your Armor Class by 2.
 You can benefit from only one shield at a time.

+**Umbralite Energy Shield**

+The Umbralite Energy Shield is a remarkable technological marvel infused with magical energies.
+It manifests as a shimmering barrier of dark energy that envelops the wearer, providing temporary protection against incoming attacks.
+Functionality: When activated, the Umbralite Energy Shield generates a protective barrier around the wearer, granting temporary hit points that absorb damage before affecting the wearer's actual health.
+The shield replenishes these temporary hit points at the start of each round, providing ongoing defense during combat situations.

+*Stats and Features:*

+- Activation: Bonus Action
+- Duration: 1 minute (10 rounds)
+- Temporary Hit Points: 5 + Constitution modifier (minimum of 1) at the start of each of the wearer's turns
+- Weight: 5 lbs.
+- Requires Attunement: Yes

+Additional Properties:

+- Absorption Field: The shield has a limited capacity to absorb energy-based attacks.
+It grants resistance to one type of energy damage (fire, cold, acid, lightning, etc.) for the duration of the shield's activation.
+This resistance can be changed each time the shield is activated.
+- Adaptive Defense: The Umbralite Energy Shield adapts to the wearer's combat style.
+While active, it grants advantage on Dexterity saving throws against effects that would restrict movement, such as grapples or restraining spells.
+- Overload Release: In dire situations, the wearer can release an overload of energy from the shield, causing a burst of dark energy in a 10-foot radius around them.
+This burst deals necrotic damage equal to the wearer's Constitution modifier to all creatures in the area.
+After using this feature, the shield deactivates and cannot be used again until the wearer completes a long rest.

+Each activaion of the shield requires the expenditure of an Umbralite Crystal.

 **Light Armor**

 Made from supple and thin materials, light armor favors agile adventurers since it offers some protection without sacrificing mobility.
 If you wear light armor, you add your Dexterity modifier to the base number from your armor type to determine your Armor Class.

 - **Padded:** Padded armor consists of quilted layers of cloth and batting.
-- **Leather:** The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
+- **Tanned Leather:** The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
 The rest of the armor is made of softer and more flexible materials.
-- **Studded Leather:** Made from tough but flexible leather, studded leather is reinforced with close-set rivets or spikes.
+- **Studded Hide:** Made from tough but flexible leather, studded leather is reinforced with close-set rivets or spikes.

 **Medium Armor**

 Medium armor offers more protection than light armor, but it also impairs movement more.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.

-- **Hide:** This crude armor consists of thick furs and pelts.
+- **Beastmaster's Hide:** This crude armor consists of thick furs and pelts.
 It is commonly worn by barbarian tribes, evil humanoids, and other folk who lack access to the tools and materials needed to create better armor.
-- **Chain Shirt:** Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
+- **Chain Vest:** Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
 This armor offers modest protection to the wearer’s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.
 - **Scale Mail:** This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
 The suit includes gauntlets.
-- **Breastplate:** This armor consists of a fitted metal chest piece worn with supple leather.
+- **Umbralite Breastplate:** This armor consists of a fitted metal chest piece worn with supple leather.
 Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.
 - **Half Plate:** Half plate consists of shaped metal plates that cover most of the wearer’s body.
 It does not include leg protection beyond simple greaves that are attached with leather straps.

 **Heavy Armor**